Besov regularity of non-linear parabolic PDEs on non-convex polyhedral domains: Parabolic PDEs and operator pencils

 where $u(x)=\rho^{\lambda}U(\omega)$ and $U\in \mathring{H}^{m}(\Omega_i)$ is a function on $\Omega_i$.
 An {\em eigenvalue of $\mathfrak{A}_i(\lambda)$} is a complex number $\lambda_0$ such that $\mathfrak{A}_i(\lambda_0)U=0$ for some nonzero function $U\in\mathring{H}^{m}(\Omega_i)$.
 The operator $\mathfrak{A}_i(\lambda)$ realizes a continuous mapping

-Furthermore, it is known that $\mathfrak{A}_i(\lambda)$ is an isomorphism for all $\lambda\in \mathbb{C}$ with the possible exception of a denumerable set of isolated points.
-The mentioned enumerable set consists of eigenvalues with finite algebraic multiplicities.
+Furthermore, it is known that $\mathfrak{A}_i(\lambda)$ is an isomorphism for all $\lambda\in \mathbb{C}$ with the possible exception of a countable set of isolated points.
+The mentioned countable set consists of eigenvalues with finite algebraic multiplicities.

 \begin{rem}[{\bf Operator pencils for parabolic problems}] Since we study parabolic PDEs, where the differential operator $L(t,x,D_x)$ additionally depends on the time $t$, we have to work with operator pencils $A_{\xi}(\lambda,t)$ and $\mathfrak{A}_{i}(\lambda,t)$ in this context.
 The philosophy is to fix $t\in [0,T]$ and define the pencils as above: We replace \eqref{op-pencil-1} by